PingOne Advanced Identity Cloud

 Use case: Let staff access Google Workspace

-In this scenario, Google acts as the SP, and Identity Cloud acts as the IDP for a hypothetical organization, Example.com.
+In this scenario, Google acts as the SP, and Advanced Identity Cloud acts as the IdP for a hypothetical organization, Example.com.

 High-level steps to let staff access Google Workspace applications

-1. An administrative user configures Identity Cloud as the IDP under Native Consoles > Access Management.
+1. An administrative user configures Advanced Identity Cloud as the IdP as a custom application.

-2. The administrative user configures Google Workspace as a remote SP and provides the values that Google needs to use Identity Cloud as its IDP.
+2. The administrative user configures Google Workspace as a remote SP and provides the values that Google needs to use Advanced Identity Cloud as its IdP.
 For example, the login, logout, and profile management URLs, and the validation certificate.

 3. The Google Workspace administrator enters the provided URLs and certificate into the Google Workspace Admin console for the domain being configured.